silviafesta2/silviafesta2.github.io/content/posts/db.md

 +++

 # Project Specification
 This project involves the design and implementation of a relational database using Oracle MySQL to support a Smart Buildings system, which manages construction, renovation, and structural monitoring of buildings.
 The system stores detailed architectural and geographic data, tracks construction progress and materials, and integrates sensor data for real-time safety assessment and predictive maintenance.
 Advanced data analytics features are required to evaluate structural risks, estimate damage after disasters, and recommend interventions.
-The database supports entity-relationship modeling, functional dependency analysis, and performance optimization through redundancy and normalization strategies.
+This documentation contains entity-relationship modeling, functional dependency analysis, and performance optimization through redundancy and normalization strategies.

 > 📄 [click here](/doc/Progetto-A.A.21-22.pdf) to download the project specification

 # Project Objective
 The goal is to design and implement a relational database system capable of:
-- Storing detailed information about buildings, rooms, sensors, actuators, and occupants.
+- Storing detailed information about buildings, rooms, sensors, and actuators.
-- Efficiently handling real-time sensor data and control signals for actuators.
+- Efficiently handling real-time sensor data.
-- Providing support for complex queries to assist in building automation and management decisions.
+- Providing support for complex queries to assist in building management decisions.

 # Requirement Analysis
-The requirements analysis phase was divided into several sub-areas to identify the specific data and functionalities required by the database system:
+The database was logically divided into three different parts:

 ## General Area
-In this area, information was gathered about the geographic location, building structures, and associated risks:
+This area is contains general informations about buildings:
-- **Geographic and Structural Information**: Buildings are identified by their geographic locations, types (single-family house, condominium, etc.), and detailed topologies.
-Each building comprises multiple floors, and each floor has a specific floor plan represented by polygons.
+- **Geographic and Structural Information**: Buildings are identified by their geographic locations, types (single-family house, apartment building, etc.), and detailed topologies.
+Each building is made of multiple floors, and each floor has a specific floor plan represented by polygons.
 - **Rooms**: Each floor is subdivided into rooms, each with maximum width, length, and height.
 Rooms can have irregular shapes and serve various functions (bedrooms, bathrooms, storerooms).
 - **Access Points**: Each room has access points such as doors, arches, or windowed openings.
 Details about these openings (dimensions, orientation) are essential for the database.
 - **Risk Assessment**: Each geographic area is subject to risks like seismic and hydrogeological hazards.
 Risk coefficients for each area are dynamic, and their historical values must be stored for future analysis.